nbos/nbos.github.io/posts/gauss.md

 ![](images/pdfdiffnorm.png)

-That is, the tails may be *absolutely* flat, but they become *relatively* steeper the further away you go.
+That is, the tails may be flat in absolute terms, but they become steeper relative to themselves the further away you go.
 Another way to demonstrate this is by blowing up the PDF at different scales (here, successive factors of 10):

 ![](images/pdfscales.png)

-which makes it clear we cannot rely on any "flatness" in the tails.
-We are forced to find an analytic or at least numeric solution.
+which makes it more clear why we cannot rely on linear interpolations in the tails.
+We are forced to find an analytic or at least numeric solution that is more faithful to the distribution.

 ### The Proper Way